paritytech/devops-guide/src/monitoring/index.md

 ## On-Host

-Oh-host monitoring should run on each node that you run on the network.
-Polkadot/substrate exposes a bunch of useful metrics on http://host:9615/metrics, with http://host:9615/ being a healthcheck.
+You should monitor each node that you run on the network.
+Polkadot/Substrate exposes a bunch of useful metrics on http://host:9615/metrics, with http://host:9615/ being a healthcheck.
+This endpoint will only be exposed on the local network interface by default but you can expose it on all interfaces with the `--prometheus-external` flag.

 This outputs in a simple key - value format.
 However you can also include tags within the key.